KurtRoepke/bind9-secondary-dns/README.md

  <br />
 <img src="images/name.conf.local-slave 4.PNG" height="80%" width="80%" />
  <br />
- Here we have to tell the secondary server where to find the updates for the zone so we have to tell it what the primary ip is and what the file name is on the primary server.<br />
+ Here, we have to tell the secondary server where to find the updates for The zone, so we have to tell it what the primary IP is and what the file name is on the primary server.<br />
 <br />
 <br />